I teach courses at the Master of Science in Learning and Organizational Change program at Northwestern University.

 MSLOC 430 – Creating and Sharing Knowledge

 This course explores enterprise social networking technology and its impact on organizational knowledge and organizational learning in the workplace.
 I have taught MSLOC 430 since 2008.
-I currently co-teach MSLOC 430 twice each year; In Winter Quarter with Samir Desai and in Spring Quarter with Melinda Turnley.
-Lisa Tallman will be joining the instructional team in Winter, 2018.
+I now co-teach MSLOC 430 with Keeley Sorokti.

 MSLOC 456 – Designing Solutions for Organizational Effectiveness

-This course will first be offered in Summer, 2018, with lead instructor Teresa Torres.
-I will be co-teaching with Teresa.
-This is the capstone course to a new, 4-course certificate program called Designing for Organizational Effectiveness (details below).
+This course was first offered in Summer, 2018, with lead instructor Teresa Torres.
+I co-teach with Teresa each summer.
+This is the capstone course to a 4-course certificate program called Designing for Organizational Effectiveness (details below).

 Designing for Organizational Effectiveness Certification

-Melinda Turnley and I led the design of this 4-course, 12-month certificate program and we currently lead the co-curricular activities that make this program a certification.
-Candidates for the certification must complete all four courses in the sequence; work on a “design case” project throughout the program; and document their learning journey in a public eportfolio.
-See the Designing for Organizational Effectiveness program blog site for our work-in-progress.
+Teresa Torres and I led the design of this 4-course, 12-month certificate program and we currently lead the co-curricular activities that make this program a certification.
+Candidates for the certification must complete all four courses in the sequence and work on a design case project to learn how to adapt design methods and practices to address organizational effectiveness challenges.

 Other teaching projects